Skidamek/Velocity/README.md

 - **Other changes**
   - `help or ?` will display a list of all available velocity commands.
   - `plugins or pl` will display a list of all installed velocity plugins.
+  - `servers` will display a list of all registered Minecraft servers.
+  - `player <name>` will display details about the connected player.

 ## Player commands